-Where to File for Candidacy:
+Where to File

-- Secretary of State for any Federal office, Statewide office, State Senate, House of Delegates or Judicial office, excluding Magistrate, or if you are running for an office on the ballot in more than one county. - County Clerk for any County Office, including Magistrate. - Municipal Recorder for a candidate running for municipal office.
+- Secretary of State: candidates for Federal office, Statewide office, State Senate, House of Delegates, judicial office (excluding Magistrate), and those running for an office spanning more than one county. - County Clerk: candidates for an office which is entirely within one county that are not listed as filing with the Secretary of State above, including Magistrate. - Municipal Recorder: candidates for a municipal office.